4/29/2025

 John Campbell

 Thanks, Andy.
 I want to maybe circle back on CCP.
 I think you probably expect a lot of questions there.
-It does seem like you're looking to positionhomes.com as I guess a site that kind of captures those private listings that don't abide by Zillow standard.
+It does seem like as you're looking at positionhomes.com as, I guess, a site that kind of captures those private listings that don't abide by Zillow standard.
 I don't know if that's eventually as they make their way to the MLS or maybe it's just a straight connection or a feed into you guys.
-That seems pretty clear to me, but outside of that, I'm just curious the other ways you're maybe thinking about leaning in.
-I don't know if that's helping power maybe white label the private listing networks or something along those lines.
+That seems pretty clear to me.
+But outside of that, I'm just curious the other ways you're maybe thinking about leaning in.
+I don't know if that's helping power maybe white label the private list networks or something along those lines.
 I'm guessing there's probably some competitive dynamics that limit what you can say, but maybe just shed some light where you can.

 speaker